This website may contain affiliate links and we may be compensated (at no cost to you!).

-Denver, Colorado has an eerie history, thanks in part to the Prohibition Era, Cheesman Park, and the Molly Brown House.
+Denver, Colorado has an eerie history which is showcased in many of the best city tours.
+But it’s also thanks in part to the Prohibition Era, Cheesman Park, and the Molly Brown House.

 There’s plenty of haunted happenings all year round, but the best time of year to do a tour in Denver is right now.

 From booking the best tour, to what you need to bring, and the right clothes to wear, here’s what you need to know.

 If you’re taking a tour through Denver, this is the ultimate guide for making the most of your excursion.

 If you’re interested in learning about Denver’s haunted history as a whole, then by all means, book whatever tour you’d like.

 But if you want to learn about specific historical events or ghostly sightings like those in Cheesman Park, then book a tour in Capitol Hill.